near/nearcore/tools/database/README.md

 This way neard would try to open db at cold path as RPC db.
 Then you can call
-`neard adjust-db change-db-kind --new-kind Cold change-hot`.
+`neard database change-db-kind --new-kind Cold change-hot`.
 Notice that even though in your mind this db is cold, in your config this db hot, so you have to pass `change-hot`.